TranslucentComputing/webinar-slack-bot/docs/slack.md

 ## Basic Information

 Once the app has been created in the "Basic Information" section you will find the "App Credentials".
-We use these credentials with the Slack Bot and we define them in the`.env` file.
+We use these credentials with the Slack Bot and define them in the`.env` file.
 More info [Here](start.md)

 ![app creds](assets/img/slack_app_credentials.jpg)

-We also have the options to customize the look and feel of the Slack app in the "Display Information" section.
+We can customize the look and feel of the Slack app in the "Display Information" section.

 ![app name](assets/img/slack_display.png)

 ## OAuth and Permissions

-Here we configure the permissions for the Slack Bot.
+Here, we configure the permissions for the Slack Bot.
 Under "Scopes" in the "Bot Token Scopes" add the required scopes.

-For this application we give the Bot "app_mentions:read" and "chat:write" permissions.
+For this application, we give the Bot "app_mentions:read" and "chat:write" permissions.

 ![app scopes](assets/img/slack_scopes.png)